 The SCI Perkin Medal is recognized as one of the highest honors given for outstanding work in applied chemistry in the United States.
 It commemorates the discovery of the first synthetic dye (Perkin mauve) by Sir William Henry Perkin in 1856.
 This discovery was a significant step forward in organic chemistry that led to the birth of a major segment of the chemical industry.

 The Perkin Medal was first awarded to Sir William at a banquet in New York in 1906.
 The room was festooned with banners dyed a brilliant Perkin mauve, a piece of which is on display in our museum.
-Today the award is presented as part of Innovation Day and will be awarded at the 2022 event being held in-person and online on September 13.
+Today the award is presented as part of Innovation Day and was awarded at the 2022 event being held in-person and online on September 13.